Helium-Labs/SessionWallet/README.md

 ## Contribution Statement

 To the best of my knowledge the concept is novel, and it was researched and developed independently by the author.
+I acknowledge I didn't work in a complete vacuum, and gained support of the Algorand community to learn.
+Thanks to the community for the support.
 The idea came to me many months ago.

 All applicable rights reserved.
 My intention is to develop this idea into a product if possible.

 ## Disclaimer